- themed roads

-The sun has got his hat on and he’s out every day in the Solar City Gleisdorf in Eastern Styria.
+The sun has got his hat on and he’s out every day in the Solar City Gleisdorf region in Eastern Styria.
 Everything is easier with a smile on your face as you will find out here.
-The Solar City Gleisdorf looks forward to your visit!
+The Solar City Gleisdorf region looks forward to your visit!

 Find buckets of fun, relaxation and physical activity at the Gleisdorf wave pool.
 Two wave machines will have you feeling like you’re by the sea.
 As to be expected in the Solar City, the pools are preheated with solar energy, guaranteeing consistently warm water temperatures.
 Throughout the winter months, visitors can enjoy a sauna landscape with whirlpool, plunge pool, relaxation room and solarium.